Paraguay expedition: His first appointment to Paraguay

 In 1845 James Buchanan, at that time Secretary of State, needed to appoint a confidential agent to visit Paraguay, so he could determine whether it was worth granting diplomatic recognition.
 The man Buchanan chose for the job was the 22-year old Edward A. Hopkins.
 Despite his unpromising record, Hopkins got himself appointed, through family influence.

 Hopkins had no diplomatic status.
-His sole functions were to communicate American goodwill and to report the facts on the ground to the U.S. government.
-He soon exceeded his remit, not only trying to mediate a longstanding dispute between Paraguay and Buenos Aires dictator Juan Manuel de Rosas — falsely claiming he had U.S. authorization to do it — but making wild and intemperate proposals.
+His sole functions were to communicate American goodwill and to report the facts on the ground to the US government.
+He soon exceeded his remit, promising that the US would recognize the government of Paraguay.
+He also undertook to mediate a longstanding dispute between Paraguay and Buenos Aires dictator Juan Manuel de Rosas, falsely claiming he had US authorization to do it, and making wild and intemperate proposals.
 When Rosas paid no attention, Hopkins wrote him a letter that was so insulting the United States felt constrained to apologize.
 Hopkins was recalled.

-His second appointment, and his rejection by Paraguay
+His second appointment

 Hopkins was a persuasive optimist.
 He persuaded prominent Rhode Island investors, including Governor Samuel G. Arnold, that Paraguay was an excellent business opportunity.
 They incorporated the United States and Paraguay Navigation Company.
 With a capital of $100,000, it would build and sail ships on the rivers of South America as well as conduct other business.
 Hopkins had himself appointed U.S. Consul in Paraguay, a diplomatic post he secured despite his calamitous record: he was the only applicant.
 He assumed office in June 1853.
 He was also the general agent of the Rhode Island company in Paraguay.

+Rural tradition (tupanói).
+Paraguayans showed respect for elders by asking their blessing.